 - Shops: 7 minutes (Shaftesbury)

-The Craftsman's Cottage is in Semley village in Wiltshire, southwest England.
+The Dorset Craft House is in Semley village in Wiltshire, southwest England.
 It's halfway between Tisbury and Shaftesbury (Dorset).

 The cottage is just over an hour's drive from Bristol and 2 hours from London; see our car rental recommendations.

 The nearest station, Tisbury, is a 10-minute taxi-ride away.
 Trains from London Waterloo take 1 hour and 45 minutes.
-Amanda can recommend local taxi firms - book in advance.
+The owner can recommend local taxi firms - book in advance.

 Bristol, Bournemouth and Southamption airports are all within a 1-2 hour drive.
 London hubs are a 2+ hour drive away.